Dadadham Intercity Express

 The 22111 / 12 Dadadham Intercity Express is an Express train belonging to Indian Railways Central Railway zone that runs between and in India.

-It operates as train number 22111 from to and as train number 22112 in the reverse direction serving the states of Maharashtra & Madhya Pradesh.
+It operates as train number 22111 from to and as train number 22112 in the reverse direction serving the states of Maharashtra and Madhya Pradesh.

 Coaches

-The 22111 / 12 Dadadham Intercity Express has one AC Chair car, two Chair cars, six general unreserved, and two SLR (seating with luggage rake) coaches.
+The 22111 / 12 Dadadham Intercity Express has one AC Chair car, two chair cars, six general unreserved, and two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car coach.
 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 22869 - Dadadham Intercity Express covers the distance of 605 km in 10 hours 35 mins (57 km/h) and in 10 hours 25 mins as the 22112 - Intercity Express (58 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.